-We give students hands-on experiences that train them for a rewarding future in the agricultural industry.
+We give students hands-on experiences for a rewarding future in the agricultural industry.

 Are you interested in working with animals or on a golf course?
 Do you enjoy growing crops?
 Or, do you want to launch an agricultural start-up?
 From production to sales, we have a program for everyone who is passionate about agriculture.

 Stand out by adding another area of focus to your degree program.
 From poultry to field crops, we offer five unique concentrations.
 If you’re seeking a management role, check out our new agricultural operations certificate program.

 AGI offers six academic programs — ranging from agribusiness management to landscape technology — working toward an Associate of Applied Science degree.
 Look through our digital viewbook to dive deeper into the different majors, concentrations, and courses.
 Click on the icon on the bottom far right to view it in full-screen mode.

 Agriculture is a multifaceted and cutting-edge industry that incorporates the fundamentals of business activity, including economics, marketing, sales, law, policy, and international trade.

 The agricultural business management major combines core knowledge in agricultural business and economics with skill-building in areas such as animal production and management, crop production, pest management and equipment maintenance.